jimrothstein/docs/misc_files/006_history_notes.md

 but gone.
 (Federalist prefered England's stability to Jefferson's support for anti-Monarchy French revolutionaries

+\section{ After Napoleon}
+-   removes many parochial, arthritic European structures like local tariffs, reduces number of German municipalities, etc.   setting environment `more friendly` to industrial revolution.
+-   France, Germany, USA ... also contributed to technological improvements, not just England.
+Empirical fact(?):  more capital per worker, more GDP per worker.
+Why is Peru `poor`, cheaper to use 19th C inventions b/c cheap labor, its GDP/Capital is about where England was in 19th.

 ## Pennsylvania RR
 - (1852-1874) pres = J. Edgar Thompson, engineer, modernizes, uses Westinghouse Air Brake.